Cycling in Ireland

 Bike sharing schemes

 Bleeper is a stationless bike sharing scheme currently only available in Dublin.
 You can unlock a BleeperBike using a smart phone app.
 This enables you to pick up a BleeperBike at any public cycle parking area, and return it to any other public cycle parking location within the city.
 Users are charged per bike ride.
-Monthly membership of €17.50 allows for up to four hour-long bike rides every day.
+Monthly membership of €17.50 allows for up to one hour unlimited bike rides every day.
+(Fees are charged at the PAYG rate after the first hour.)

 Cork, Galway and Limerick

-Cork, Galway and Limerick operate their own city-wide bike sharing schemes.
+Cork, Galway and Limerick run their own city-wide bike sharing schemes.
 Bikes are available for rent at docking stations around the city.
-Annual subscription costs €10 with 3-day passes for €3.
-The first 30 minutes of your bike ride is free and hourly charges apply after that.
+An annual subscription costs €10 with 3-day passes for €3.
+The first 30 minutes of your bike ride is free and hourly charges apply afterwards.
 See bikeshare.ie for more details on where to find the bikes and how to sign up for the bike share scheme.

 Can I use an electric bike in Ireland?